 What should I avoid while taking ibrutinib?

-Grapefruit and grapefruit juice may interact with ibrutinib and lead to unwanted side effects.
-Avoid the use of grapefruit products while taking ibrutinib.
-Also avoid eating Seville oranges and marmalades made with these.
+Grapefruit and Seville oranges may interact with ibrutinib and lead to unwanted side effects.
+Avoid the use of grapefruit products and orange marmalades.

 Ibrutinib side effects